alexander-pick/MKMTool/README.md

 ## Last changes

 9.2.2019 (by Tomas Janak)
++ Fixed "Bad Request 400" error when working with more than 100 items (partially by Ramiro Aparicio) after API changes announced on 6.2.2019
 + Mint condition is treated as Near Mint when looking for similar items
 + Added an option to search for similar items worldwide (ignoring your country) if there aren't enough similar items in your country
 + Fixed a bug causing in some cases the last added item to not be considered as matching condition even when it was